 A.6 Competition principles

-In the conduct of our business we shall endeavour to have open and fair competition in all markets, nationally and internationally, and to comply with national and international competition regulations.
+In the conduct of our business we shall endeavor to have open and fair competition in all markets, nationally and internationally, and to comply with national and international competition regulations.

 A.7 Corruption and laundering

 Through our managers and business partners we shall work against corruption and comply with the principles set out in the Norwegian Anti Money Laundering Act, Anti-Money Laundering Regulations and EU’s Fourth Money Laundering Directive.